xmos/lib_audio_dsp/doc/03_dsp_components/index.rst

 for many different applications, such as home audio, music production, voice processing and AI feature extraction.

-The library is split into 2 levels of API, DSP stages and DSP modules.
+The library is split into 2 levels of API: DSP stages and DSP modules.
 Both APIs provide similar DSP functionality, but are suited to different use cases.